 Cowboy's website, designed by Basic agency, relies on monolith structures and sections to display each vital piece of messaging.
-The above-the-fold look isn't reserved for the opening part of the website - the parts below follow suit with black, beige and grey as the main colors.
+The above-the-fold look isn't reserved for the opening part of the website - the parts below follow suit with black, beige, and grey as the main colors.

-Large and close-up images of the brand's products permeate the slick, modern website, while readable typography makes skimming it easy and efficient.
+Large and close-up images of the brand's products permeate the slick, modern website, while readable typography makes skimming easy and efficient.
 An effective showcase of Cowboy's app that accompanies every bike purchase uses subtle animations and micromovements.

 The "Order Now" CTA button in the main menu, also repeated several times on the website, simplifies and accelerates the potential conversion of a prospect.

-The royal blue and orange combo pleases the visitors' eyes as they land on the homepage, before moving down the funnel to find hi-res photos, product diagrams and looping gifs and videos that explain how it's mounted and used.
+The royal blue and orange combo pleases the visitors' eyes as they land on the homepage, before moving down the funnel to find hi-res photos, product diagrams, and looping gifs and videos that explain how it's mounted and used.

-Large CTAs, customer testimonials and a sticky navigation menu provide a good UX from the standpoint of educating the audience and helping them reach the desired point of a website quickly.
+Large CTAs, customer testimonials, and a sticky navigation menu provide a good UX from the standpoint of educating the audience and helping them reach the desired point of a website quickly.